 A standard network component is installed which can provide the time signal as NTP Server.
-Such an NTP Server can be a computer or network server as well as Ethernet switches.
+Such a NTP Server can be a computer or network server as well as Ethernet switches.
 As an option, this NTP Server can be equipped with a GPS Receiver to provide accurate time for the location.

-In case of Option 1, Time Server hardware is typically not part of LVS switchgear delivery and must be supplied separately, depending on scope of project.
+In case of Option 1, Time Server hardware is not part of MNS and has to be supplied separately.

-If the Time Server is out of service, the Digital Gateway runs with the internal RTC (Real Time Clock) until a new Time Server signal is available.
+If the Time Server is out of service, the MNS Digital Gateway runs with the internal RTC (Real Time Clock) until a new Time Server signal is available.
 Redundant Time Servers are not supported.

-Figure 12 Example, showing 3rd party Network Switch and 3rd party NTP Server in a Switchgear Control Network
+Figure 13 Example, showing 3rd party Network Switch and 3rd party NTP Server in a Switchgear Control Network